Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 The main principle logic working behind this metric is that your customer should be successful with the help of your product.
 So, if they are not doing so well in their business using your product, which means your product isn’t at its awesomest!

 This is particularly a helpful metric for SaaS companies, that deals in software and tools for professional growth.
+However, this should not be confused with the customer effort score, which is an entirely different subject.

 3. Renewal Rate